 KNOW WHAT'S HAPPENING!

-Click here and stay up-to-date with the news and events in your Inbox!
+Click here and stay up-to-date with the News and Events—from your Library to your Inbox!

-Stevens Memorial Library's located in the restored Dolly Whitney Adams School in Ashburnham Center on Memorial Drive off Chapel Street.
+Stevens Memorial Library is in the restored Dolly Whitney Adams School in Ashburnham Center, Memorial Drive off Chapel Street.

 Ashburnham's library is a town-wide resource for educational, cultural, historical and recreational print and electronic information for citizens, businesses and residents of Ashburnham, MA and neighboring communities.